Meta facebook tracking pixel

 Keep your mind active.
 Do crossword puzzles, Sudoku or take a class for fun to learn something new.
 These keep your mind engaged and prepared for more vital tasks.

 Train yourself to focus.
 Slow down and pay attention to one thing at a time.
 Picture what you’re doing and describe it out loud to yourself.
-These visual and auditory cues give your memory an extra boost.
+These sight and sound cues give your memory an extra boost.

 Avoid distractions.
 Work, read and do your thinking in an uncluttered, peaceful environment.
 Have conversations in quiet places to help you concentrate better and recall what was said more easily.